rkgofiitk/academic-issues.github.io/Topics/ethics_in_eductation.md

 The history of ancient India tells us a different story.
 Aryabhatta, Bhaskaracharya, Sushruta, Charaka, Kanad, Nagarjuna, Bodhayan, Bramhagupta, Varahamihira, Kautuliya, and Patanjali had made Bharat famous.
 They could not have reached the pinnacle of glory and success if a fair amount of ancient literature did not exist then.
 India was known for its enlightened thinkers and scholars until 700 AD, who flourished and enriched its knowledge centers at ancient universities like Takshilla, Vikramshilla, and Nalanda.
+I believe that the fact that Indian economy was doing well at that time also contributed to the ways of life guided by practices and traditions.
+It created an overall environment for knowledge creation.
 The spate of invasions by the marauders like Muhammed Bin Kassim, Ghengiz Khan, Taimur
 Lang,  Mahamud Gazni, Mohammad Shah Ghori, and the Moghuls ruined the country from the 7th century to the 13th century AD.
 Toramana Shahi Jauvla, the Hun invaders, was said to have destroyed Takshilla in the 5th century BC.
 But many believe either Alexander or Mihirakula of the Hun dynasty was responsible for the destruction of Takshilla because Kautilya (372-283 BC) studied in Takshilla and joined its faculty.
 The Hun Toramana's time was much before it.